 This is the beginning of the three-month long Buddhist Lent.
 All monks stop travelling and stay at temple for prayer and meditation.
 It's also time for ordination of men entering a monkhood.

-October xx (The 15th day of 11th month in lunar calendar), all days
+October 24 (The 15th day of 11th month in lunar calendar)

 In Vientiane and the border town of Nong Khai, Thailand, this is the day that the Naga (mythical water spirit) is supposed to send fireballs into the sky from the Mekong which has become a big attraction for many people who flock to the river banks to try to sight these elusive fireballs.